 Proposed Submission Local Plan (Regulation 19)

 South Kesteven District Council is preparing a new Local Plan, which will cover spatial development across the whole District for the period 2011- 2036.
-The Local Plan has recently finished its final regulation 19 consultation, and is now at its pre submission stage.
+The Local Plan has recently finished its final regulation 19 consultation, and is now at pre submission stage.

 The Proposed Submission Local Plan sets out the strategic vision, objectives and spatial strategy for the District, as well as the planning policies which will guide future development.
 The Plan looks ahead to 2036 and identifies the main areas throughout South Kesteven where development should take place, along with areas of the District will be protected from change.
 It establishes policies and guidance, to ensure local development is built in accordance with the principles of sustainable development as set out in the National Planning Policy Framework (NPPF).
 The Plan has a number of allocations in which contribute towards the deliverability of the Plan's strategic vision.

 The last stage of consultation for the Local Plan is known as Regulation 19.
 This consultation represented the lastformal opportunity to make comments on the Local Plan before the Council submits the document to the Secretary of State for independent examination.

 The regulation 19 consultation provided individuals, local communities, businesses and other interested stakeholders with the opportunity to comment on the policies and proposals of the proposed submission Local Plan within a specific remit.
 The specific remit for this public consultation relates to the legal compliance and the tests of 'soundness' as set out in the NPPF